wso2/docs-is/en/docs/develop/extend/customize-the-authentication-endpoint.md

 1. Add the following configuration to the
     `           <IS_HOME>/repository/conf/tomcat/deployment.toml          `
-    file and ensure that the `           clientAuth          ` attribute in the `           Connector          ` tag is set to “ want           ” as shown below.
-This is done to disable the certificate authentication on certain occasions (like when working on mobile apps).
+    file.
+This is done to
+    disable the certificate authentication on certain occasions (like when working on mobile apps).
 This makes two-way SSL authentication optional.